ayushs136/Help-Desk/README.md

 # HELP - DESK

-An mobile application to find someone who can help wherever you need! from learning something to completing any task, you can find the person who can help you.
+A mobile application to find someone who can help wherever you need! from learning something to completing any task, you can find the person who can help you.